lacyrhoades/esp-idf/docs/get-started/index.rst

     ESP32 DevKitC <get-started-devkitc>
     ESP-WROVER-KIT <get-started-wrover-kit>

-If you have different board, move to sections below.
+If you have a different board, move to sections below.

 .. _get-started-setup-toochain: